cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 **`--mirror-mode={group|spread}`**

 Use this option to specify the placement of mirror segment instances on the segment hosts.
-The default, `group`, groups the mirror segments for all of a host's primary segments on a single alternate host. `spread` spreads mirror segments for the primary segments on a host across different hosts in the Greenplum Database array.
+The default, `group`, groups the mirror segments for all of a host's primary segments on a single alternate host. `spread` spreads mirror segments for the primary segments on a host across different hosts in the Cloudberry Database array.
 Spreading is only allowed if the number of hosts is greater than the number of segment instances per host.

 **`-v | --version`**